pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/FAQ.md

 ### Isn't maintaining a separate enum of “actions” unnecessary work?

 Modeling user actions with an enum rather than methods defined on some object is certainly a big decision to make, and some people find it off-putting, but it wasn’t made just for the fun of it.
-There are massive benefits one gains from putting that small layer between your view and your logic:
+There are massive benefits one gains from having a data description of every action in your application:

 - It fully decouples the logic of your feature from the view of your feature, even more than a dedicated `@Observable` model class can.
 You can write a reducer that wraps an existing reducer and “tweaks” the underlying reducer’s logic in anyway it sees fit.